M305-g/END-TO-END-HOSPITAL-OPERATIONS-AND-REVENUE-ANALYSIS-/README.md

 **Dashboard Overview**

-KPI Cards

-Total Patients

-Total Doctors

-Total Appointments

-Total Revenue

-Revenue Collection Rate

-Appointment Completion Rate
+KPI Cards: Total Patients, Total Doctors, Total Appointments, Total Revenue, Revenue Collection Rate, Appointment Completion Rate

-**Visualizations**

-Appointments by Specialization

-Revenue by Specialization

-Revenue by Treatment Type

-Doctor Workload Analysis

-Revenue by Payment Status

-Appointment Status Distribution

-Appointments by Hospital Branch
+Visualizations: Appointments by Specialization, Revenue by Specialization, Revenue by Treatment Type, Doctor Workload Analysis, Revenue by Payment Status, Appointment Status Distribution, Appointments by Hospital Branch

 **Business Value**

-The dashboard helps hospital management, operations teams, human resources, and finance departments identify high-demand specialties, monitor physician workload, improve appointment management, optimize resource allocation, and strengthen revenue collection performance through data-driven decision-making.

-**Key Insight 1:**

-Pediatrics Has the Highest Patient Demand

-Evidence

-Pediatrics recorded 98 appointments, the highest among all specialties.

-**Possible Causes**

-High demand for child healthcare services.
-Frequent follow-up visits and routine checkups.
-Broader patient population compared to specialized departments.

-**Recommendation**

-Strengthen the Pediatrics Department by increasing staffing capacity through recruitment of pediatricians, pediatric nurses, medical doctors, and clinical support staff.
-Optimize task allocation by allowing nurses to manage routine services such as immunization and vaccination, while medical doctors handle uncomplicated pediatric cases and pediatricians focus on complex conditions.
-This multidisciplinary approach can improve service delivery, reduce workload, and minimize patient waiting times.

-**Key Insight 2:**

-Dermatology and Pediatrics Carry the Highest Physician Workload

-Evidence

-Several physicians from these specialties recorded the highest appointment volumes.

-**Possible Causes**

-High patient demand.

-Frequent follow-up consultations.

-Workload concentration among a small group of physicians.

-**Recommendation**

-Increase specialist staffing capacity by recruiting additional dermatologists and pediatricians to better balance patient demand with physician availability.
-This will help reduce patient waiting times, minimize postponed appointments, and prevent excessive physician workload.
-In addition, optimize workforce allocation by assigning routine services such as immunization and vaccination follow-up to nurses, while medical doctors manage uncomplicated pediatric cases and pediatricians focus on complex conditions.
-This multidisciplinary approach will improve efficiency, enhance patient care delivery, and reduce pressure on specialist services.

-**Key Insight 3:**

-Chemotherapy and MRI Generate the Highest Treatment Revenue

-Evidence

-Chemotherapy contributed 11.6% of revenue.

-MRI contributed 10.5% of revenue while x rays, physiotherapy  and electrocardiogram which are routine investigations produce lower percentage revenue.

-**Possible Causes**

-Higher cost per treatment.

-**Recommendation**

-Expand hospital specialist capacity by recruiting additional cardiologists and orthopedic physicians to improve access to specialized care.
-Increasing specialist availability will support higher patient attendance for cardiology and orthopedic consultations, physiotherapy services, diagnostic imaging, electrocardiograms (ECG), and other related investigations.

-Develop a dedicated budget for expanding cardiology and orthopedic services, including department infrastructure development and investment in essential diagnostic equipment such as ECG machines, X-ray systems, and echocardiography (ECHO) machines.
-These improvements will enhance diagnostic capacity, reduce service delays, and improve the quality and efficiency of patient care.

-**Key Insight 4:**

-Appointment Completion Rate Is Low

-Evidence

-Completed appointments: 23%

-No-show: 26%

-Cancelled: 25.5%

-**Possible Causes**

-High working load by physicians.

-Long waiting hours.

-Patient engagement issues.

-**Recommendation**

-Increase clinical staffing capacity, particularly in departments experiencing high patient volumes, to improve patient flow, reduce workload pressure, and maintain quality of care.

-Establish a structured volunteer program that allows qualified healthcare professionals to support hospital services where staffing gaps exist.
-This approach can provide additional workforce support while ensuring that all volunteers meet required professional qualifications and work under appropriate supervision.

-**Key Insight 5:**

-Revenue Collection Performance Is Weak

-Evidence

-Paid: 32%

-Pending: 34%

-Failed: 33%

-**Possible Causes**

-Payment processing delays.

-Billing workflow inefficiencies.

-Claim management challenges.

-**Recommendation**

-Investigate the underlying causes of pending and failed payments by reviewing billing processes, documentation accuracy, and payment workflows.
-Strengthen billing follow-up procedures through timely claim monitoring, improved communication with payers, and proactive resolution of payment delays to enhance revenue cycle efficiency.

-**Key Insight**

-High‑cost treatments drive average cost — advanced procedures such as MRI and Chemotherapy have substantially higher average costs than routine services like X‑ray, Physiotherapy, and ECG.

-**Possible Causes**

-Intrinsic service complexity — MRI and Chemotherapy require specialized equipment, consumables, and highly trained staff, driving higher per‑case costs.

-Treatment duration and intensity — complex therapies often involve multiple sessions, longer facility use, or inpatient stays, increasing total cost per episode.

-Case severity mix — higher average costs may reflect a concentration of severe or complicated cases within certain treatment types.

-Billing granularity differences — some high‑cost records may represent bundled episodes (multiple procedures billed together) while others are single‑procedure charges.

-Operational inefficiencies or utilization gaps — underused expensive equipment or suboptimal scheduling can raise per‑case costs for advanced diagnostics and therapies.
+This dashboard helps hospital management, operations, HR, and finance identify high-demand specialties, monitor physician workload, improve appointment management, optimize resource allocation, and strengthen revenue collection — all through one data-driven view.

+**Findings**

+Pediatrics recorded the highest appointment volume of any specialty (98 appointments).

+Dermatology and Pediatrics carry the highest physician workload, with several individual physicians recording the highest appointment volumes in the hospital.

+Chemotherapy contributed 11.6% of total revenue and MRI contributed 10.5% — together the two highest revenue-generating treatment types — while routine investigations (X-rays, physiotherapy, ECG) contributed lower shares.

+Advanced procedures like MRI and Chemotherapy carry substantially higher average cost per case than routine services like X-ray, physiotherapy, and ECG.

+Appointment completion rate was low: 23% completed, 26% no-show, 25.5% cancelled.

+Revenue collection performance was weak: 32% paid, 34% pending, 33% failed.

+Central branch received the highest volume of appointments and hosts most of the top-performing doctors, while Eastside and Westside branches recorded noticeably fewer appointments.

+**Insights**

+Patient demand and physician workload are concentrated in a small number of specialties and physicians, which creates both a service bottleneck and a staffing risk if any of those physicians become unavailable.

+High-cost, high-revenue services (Chemotherapy, MRI) are driven by service complexity, equipment and consumable costs, treatment duration/intensity, and case severity mix — not simply higher demand.

+Nearly half of all appointments end in a no-show or cancellation rather than completion, pointing to a patient-flow and engagement problem, not just a capacity problem.

+Revenue collection is roughly split three ways between paid, pending, and failed — meaning close to two-thirds of billed revenue is not reliably collected on the first attempt, which is a significant cash-flow risk.

+Appointment volume is concentrated at the Central branch, which suggests either a referral pattern favoring Central, more available resources there, or under-marketed capacity at Eastside and Westside — any of which represents an under-utilized asset if corrected.

 **Recommendations**

+**Workforce & Staffing**

+Increase staffing capacity in Pediatrics and Dermatology by recruiting additional pediatricians, dermatologists, nurses, and clinical support staff.

+Rebalance task allocation across skill levels: let nurses handle routine services like immunizations and vaccinations, medical doctors manage uncomplicated cases, and specialists focus on complex conditions — reducing bottlenecks at the top of the workload.

+**Scheduling & Patient Flow**

+Investigate the drivers of the 51.5% combined no-show/cancellation rate (working load, wait times, patient engagement) and pilot targeted fixes such as appointment reminders or flexible rebooking.

+Introduce block scheduling, extended hours, or dedicated clinics for high-cost, high-demand services (Chemotherapy, MRI) to raise equipment utilization and reduce cost per case.

+Establish nurse-led follow-up clinics for routine, repeat care so specialists can stay focused on complex cases.

+**Revenue & Billing**

+Investigate the root causes of the 34% pending and 33% failed payment rates — documentation accuracy, billing workflow gaps, and payer communication are the likely starting points.

+Strengthen billing follow-up procedures with timely claim monitoring and proactive resolution of payment delays.

-Optimize MRI and chemotherapy service delivery through improved scheduling strategies, including block scheduling, extended operating hours, and dedicated clinics, to increase equipment utilization and reduce cost per case.
-Introduce bundled pricing or standardized care pathways for repeat treatments, such as chemotherapy cycles, to improve revenue predictability and simplify billing processes.
+Introduce bundled pricing or standardized care pathways for repeat treatment cycles (e.g., chemotherapy) to improve revenue predictability and simplify billing.

-Implement review controls for high-cost cases to ensure accurate billing, appropriate clinical justification, and effective cost management.
-Allocate specialized staff and equipment based on projected service demand, while promoting cross-training to reduce operational bottlenecks.
-Establish dedicated follow-up and nurse-led clinics for routine care to improve patient flow and allow specialists to focus on complex cases.

-**Key insights**

-Central branch is the busiest.
-It receives the highest count of appointments and hosts most top-performing doctors.

-Uneven load across branches.
-Eastside and Westside have noticeably fewer appointments; this suggests under‑utilized capacity or patient preference for Central.

-Concentration risk.
-A small number of branches (primarily Central) account for a large share of appointments, increasing vulnerability to local disruptions.

-Potential access or referral patterns.
-Patients may be routed or self‑selecting Central for certain services, creating branch‑level specialization.

-**Possible causes**

-Service mix and specialization: Central may host advanced diagnostics or specialty clinics that attract more referrals.

-Resource and capacity differences: Central might have more doctors, equipment, or appointment slots, making it the default choice.

-Referral networks and patient preference: Primary care or referring physicians may preferentially send patients to Central.

-Operational constraints at smaller branches: Limited hours, fewer specialists, or less marketing can reduce patient flow to Eastside/Westside.

-**Recommendations**
+Add review controls on high-cost cases to ensure accurate billing and appropriate clinical justification.

+**Resource Allocation & Branch Strategy**

-Improve service capacity and patient access by redistributing selected specialty clinics and additional appointment slots to Eastside and Westside branches based on demand patterns.
-Expand decentralized healthcare services by providing suitable follow-up visits, routine diagnostics, and nurse-led clinics at smaller branches where clinically appropriate.
+Redistribute select specialty clinics and appointment slots to Eastside and Westside branches based on demonstrated demand, rather than leaving capacity concentrated at Central.

+Expand decentralized services — routine diagnostics, follow-up visits, nurse-led clinics — at smaller branches where clinically appropriate.

-Strengthen referral management by directing patients to facilities with available capacity while considering patient convenience.
-Optimize workforce distribution by rotating experienced clinicians across branches and using telemedicine to connect specialists from Central facilities with patients at smaller branches, reducing travel burden and congestion at high-demand locations.
+Use telemedicine to connect Central-based specialists with patients at smaller branches, reducing travel burden without requiring a full specialist presence at every location.

-**Strategic Recommendation**

-**Human Resources**
-Assess staffing requirements in high-demand specialties, particularly Pediatrics and Dermatology, and monitor physician workload distribution to ensure balanced staffing and efficient service delivery.

-**Operations**
-Optimize appointment scheduling processes, reduce no-show and cancellation rates, and continuously monitor service capacity in high-demand departments to improve patient flow and reduce waiting times.

-**Finance**
-Strengthen payment collection processes by monitoring pending and failed payments, identifying causes of payment delays, and improving revenue cycle efficiency.

-**Hospital Management**
-Prioritize resource allocation toward high-demand and high-revenue services while using key performance indicators (KPIs) to monitor operational efficiency, financial performance, and overall service quality.
+Track KPIs by department (HR: staffing and workload balance; Operations: scheduling and patient flow; Finance: collection rate and payment delays; Management: overall resource allocation) so each team owns the metrics relevant to it.

+**Limitations**

+Revenue and appointment figures in this analysis are reported as percentages; the underlying totals (total revenue, total patients, total appointments) were not included in this write-up and should be added for full transparency.

+The dataset reflects a single snapshot rather than a time series, so seasonal patterns in demand or payment failure can't be validated here.

+The recommendation for Chemotherapy and MRI was scoped to the services and departments directly tied to those findings; if cardiology or orthopedic-specific evidence exists in the underlying data, it should be added back in with its own supporting numbers.

+Root causes listed under each finding (e.g., billing delays, patient engagement issues) are informed hypotheses based on the pattern in the data, not confirmed through direct investigation — they're a starting point for further review, not a diagnosis.

 **Conclusion**

-The analysis revealed that Pediatrics and Dermatology are key demand and revenue-generating specialties within the hospital.
-While high-value services such as Chemotherapy and MRI contribute significantly to revenue, appointment completion and payment collection performance present opportunities for operational improvement.
-These findings can support data-driven decision-making in workforce planning, resource allocation, and financial management.
+This analysis showed that Pediatrics and Dermatology are the hospital's key demand and workload drivers, while Chemotherapy and MRI are its top revenue-generating services.
+At the same time, appointment completion and payment collection performance point to clear operational gaps — nearly half of appointments don't complete, and roughly two-thirds of billed revenue isn't collected cleanly on the first pass.

-Author
+Together, these findings support more targeted workforce planning, resource allocation, and revenue-cycle improvement across the hospital network.

+Contact

 Mwanahamisi Juma

-Health Data Analyst Portfolio Project
+Health Data Analyst

-LinkedIn:

-GitHub: